SuperVK/sparse-image-repr-bep/bep.typ

 //   sum_(k=1)^n k = (n(n+1)) / 2
 // $<equation>

 // We can reference it by `@eq:label` like this: @eq:equation, i.e., we need to prepend the label with `eq:`.
-The number of an equation is determined by the section it is in, i.e. the first digit is the section number and the second digit is the equation number within that section.
+The number of an equation is determined by the section it is in, i.e., the first digit is the section number and the second digit is the equation number within that section.

 // Here is an equation without a label: